First-Order Projected Algorithms With the Same Linear Convergence Rate Bounds as Their Unconstrained Counterparts: Examples

-It can be observed that both algorithms converge linearly, but the projected algorithm converges at a faster rate than the unconstrained dynamics.
-This is to be expected, as the projection step may pull each iterate closer to the optimal point and accelerate the convergence, even though the analysis treats the projection as a non-expansive operator.
+It can be observed that the algorithms \eqref{eq: Projected TM Euclidean} and \eqref{eq: Projected TM P norm} exhibit faster convergence than the unconstrained dynamics and the corresponding theoretical rate bound.
+This is expected, as the projection step may pull each iterate closer to the optimal point and accelerate the convergence, even though analysis usually treats the projection as a non-expansive operator.
+Furthermore, algorithm~\eqref{eq: Projected TM P norm} converges faster \li{than algorithm~\eqref{eq: Projected TM Euclidean}}, likely due to the acceleration introduced by the momentum term.
+The source code used for this numerical example is available online~\cite{li2026projectedTMMcode}. }